 At all RELs, judges and other tournament officials should be vigilant about reminding players before the tournament begins of the consequences of submitting an illegal list, or playing with an illegal deck.

-In single-game matches, if the error is discovered during a deck check or before play begins and would result in a Game Loss penalty, instead issue a Match Point penalty, fix the deck to match the decklist and allow the player to play the game.
+In single-game matches, if the error is discovered during a deck check and would result in a Game Loss penalty, follow the procedure for the infraction, but issue a Match Point penalty instead.